© 2011 itsa Ltd on behalf of the Trading Standards Institute.

 Buyers can use a variety of payment methods for internet auctions.
 Each method has its own advantages and disadvantages, as outlined below.

 Cash has the great advantage of certainty.
 You can be sure that the payment will not be reversed.
-You can ask a buyer to send cash at his or her own risk.
+This method is most appropriate where the goods are delivered or collected in person and payment is made at that time.

 DEBIT CARDS, CREDIT CARDS AND CHARGE CARDS